Audit and Investigations

 Since contract management is the responsibility of the CO, final payment should be released to audit firm only after the CO review of the deliverables produced by the firm shows full compliance with the audit terms of reference.
 Should any clarification be required, please refer the matter to the Global Fund/Health Implementation Support Team.

 - Upon submission of the final reports by the audit firms, COs must upload the reports to CARDS on or before the deadline as advised in the OAI Call for HACT Audit Plans.
-If the audit reports cannot be submitted within the deadline, the CO is required to provide a detailed explanation for such delays in CARDS.
+If the audit reports cannot be submitted within the deadline, the CO is required to alert BPPS/HIST and OAI promptly and provide a detailed explanation for such delays in CARDS.
 The delayed reports are listed under the Missing Audit Report tab.
 The comments should be updated by the CO at least on monthly basis until the missing report is submitted.